Quick Links

 A wholesaler is a business or an individual who buys products in large quantities from manufacturers with the purpose of reselling them to retailers and other businesses.
 Wholesale distributors sell products to retailers at a discounted price, or a wholesale price, in exchange for the retailer buying those items in bulk.

 A wholesale business is an example of a business-to-business (B2B) model because they sell products and services to other businesses in the retail supply chain.
 Wholesalers are often referred to as the middlemen of the supply chain, as they operate between manufacturers and retailers.
 Wholesalers can reach a multitude of businesses and don’t have to stop at just one business relationship.
-In many cases, one wholesale business might be the supplier for hundreds, or even thousands, of retailers.
+In many cases, one wholesale business might be the supplier for hundreds or even thousands of retailers.
 Because of the nature and size of wholesale transactions, though there may be fewer sales in a year, the profit turnover is significantly higher than it is for a business-to-consumer (B2C).
 Wholesale businesses can also operate as retailers and sell to customers, so there is the added benefit of having the capability to sell to both single customers and other businesses.

 How to become a wholesaler in 8 steps